cfengine/documentation/reference/functions/ago.markdown

 **Return type**: `int`

-**Description**: Convert a time relative to now to an integer system representation.
+**Description:** Convert a time relative to now to an integer system representation.

 The `ago` function measures time relative to now.
 Arguments are applied in order, so that ago(0,18,55,27,0,0) means "18 months, 55 days, and 27